soleous/fluidcharts/stable/quickchart/1.3.0/README.md

 ### TrueNAS SCALE Networking Tips
 - By default Kubernetes limits container/pod communication with the host including Virtual Machines within TrueNAS SCALE.
 If this is needed a common workaround is to use a bridge interface with host IP addresses joined to the physical network interface.
 Virtual Machines will also need to use this bridge.
 - To expose more IP addresses to use with ClusterIP with ExternalIP, simply add extra Aliases to the network interface.
-- Using port 80 and 443, or any port used by TrueNAS, requires that you remove that IP address from existing TrueNAS services.
-As TrueNAS by default uses all IP addresses for GUI, remove those IP addresses from the 'GUI' 'Settings' within 'System Settings' to free up ports 80 and 443.
+- Using port 80 and 443, or any port used by TrueNAS SCALE, requires that you remove that IP address from existing TrueNAS SCALE services.
+As TrueNAS SCALE by default uses all IP addresses for GUI, remove those IP addresses from the 'GUI' 'Settings' within 'System Settings' to free up ports 80 and 443.

 ### Known Issues
 - Use a docker image.
-If a docker image is not used such as github repository (ghcr.io), truenas may repeatedly ask to update the application.
+If a docker image is not used such as github repository (ghcr.io), TrueNAS SCALE may repeatedly ask to update the application.
 Currently it's recommended to use docker images.